beatriangu/Django_3_Sessions/README.md

 # Django_3_Sessions
+### Exercises
+- **ex00**

-###ex00 This exercise focuses on managing anonymous user sessions in Django by using sessions, middleware, and templates to handle temporarily assigned random names.
+ This exercise focuses on managing anonymous user sessions in Django by using sessions, middleware, and templates to handle temporarily assigned random names.
 Implementing sessions to store the name, middleware to manage its validity period, and templates to display the name fulfills the requirement of maintaining name persistence for 42 seconds and ensuring it appears instantly on the website.
 <p align="left">
   <img src="https://github.com/beatriangu/Django_3_Sessions/blob/main/Screenshot%20from%202024-10-10%2014-03-05.png" alt="100.png" width="300"/>
 </p